 How much does leg lengthening surgery cost in Turkey?

-The average leg lengthening surgery in turkey price is $6500.
+The average leg lengthening surgery in Turkey starts from $25000.

 Our team will dedicate their effort and time to help you choose the clinic best for you.
 Our goal is not just to find ‘a doctor’ for you, but to find ‘the right doctor’.